 Anterior compartment syndrome treatment

-Severe acute compartment syndrome is a medical emergency and professional medical attention should be sought as soon as possible.
+Severe acute compartment syndrome is a medical emergency.
+You should seek professional medical attention as soon as possible.